admulkay/admulkay/README.md

 - 👋 Hi, I’m @admulkay
-- 👀 I’m interested in heatlhcare data analytics
+- 👀 I’m interested in heatlhcare data science
+-
 - 🌱 I’m currently learning Python (Pandas, Numpy, SKlearn) and Machine Learning
 - 💞️ I’m looking to collaborate on data science tips and tricks
 - 📫 How to reach me 281-750-5748